883G/The-Last-AirBender/README.md

 Along the way,
 feel free to add your own creative features to enhance the experience.
+For example: a base class, protected methods, or more.
 But you **must not** break and/or change the tests, configs, the `noxfile.py`, and the `Poetry` files.